CurveDocs/curve-docs/docs/curve_dao/FeeCollection&Distribution/burner.md

     Set target coins that the burner will swap into.

     For assets that can be directly swapped for a synth, the target should be set as that synth.
 For assets that cannot be directly swapped, the target must be an asset that has already had it’s own target registered (e.g. can be swapped for a synth).

-    <mark style="background-color: #FFD580; color: black">This function is unguarded.
-All targets are validated using the registry.</mark>

     | Input      | Type   | Description |
     | ----------- | -------| ----|